All at Once (Whitney Houston song)

 "All at Once" is a song by American singer Whitney Houston from her self-titled debut album.
 The song was written by Michael Masser and Jeffrey Osborne and produced by Masser.

 It is a ballad about a love who leaves without warning and the heartbreak that is felt afterwards.

 "All at Once" was released in March 1985 by Arista Records as a single in several European countries, as well as in Japan in 1985–1986.

-In North America it was not released as a single but did receive steady radio airplay on pop and R&B stations there throughout 1986.
+In North America it was not released as a single but did receive steady radio airplay on pop and R&B stations there throughout late 1986 and early 1987, leading to a delay in the release of Houston's sophomore album.

 The song became Houston's first significant hit in several European countries, including Belgium and the Netherlands, and also became her debuting hit in South Africa.

 Following her 1987 performance of the song at the Sanremo Music Festival in Italy, Houston made history there as the first artist to give an encore performance of the same song at the festival.

 The performance resulted in Houston having a top five hit of the ballad in Italy.
 It also became one of Houston's biggest hits in Japan, where it went gold.

+Houston also gave a performance of the song at the 14th Annual American Music Awards, the same night Houston won five awards for her debut.

+The song was performed in full during her US Tour as well as the international legs of her Greatest Love World Tour.
+After excluding the song during her Moment of Truth World Tour, Houston re-added the ballad at the beginning of her "Love Medley" performance of her concerts, starting with the Feels So Good Japanese tour in 1990 and subsequently included the song for most of her later tours.

+"All at Once" was featured on four Houston compilation albums -- Whitney: The Greatest Hits, Love, Whitney, the Japanese edition of I Will Always Love You: The Best of Whitney Houston and Japanese Singles Collection -Greatest Hits-.